Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Capela de San Roque on day two of the La Coruña Arm of the English WayCross and Capela de San Roque

 After filling our bellies with delicious bocadillos (sandwiches) we carried on toward Hospital de Bruma.
-Just after the bar on the AC-542 is another blue information board.

 It is another kilometer walk along the AC-542, leaving As Travesas, passing the landmark electric substation of Meson do Vento, another 42.2 kilometer marker, past the Repsol gas station, and turning left into the forest after a total of 1.6 kilometers on the AC-542.